QuE-MRT/2023_TUMKRI_NVIS_PHIPvsDNPInVivoStudy/README.md

 ## Overview
 This code consists of two python modules that are used by four data analysis jupyter notebooks.
 ### Modules
-1. hypermri: This module is found in hypermri-publication-version and can be installed as described there.
+1. hypermri: This module is found in hypermri-publication-version and can be installed as described below.
 Its use is for loading, analyzing and processing preclinical MRI and MRS data from a Bruker MRI operated by Paravision 7.
 2. MagriProc.py: This module is used for loading, analyzing and processing NMR data from a Spinsolve tabletop spectrometer by Magritek.
 ### Analysis notebooks
-All these notebooks should be opened using jupyter lab version 7.ll
+All these notebooks should be opened using jupyter lab version 7.
 1. Example_T1_T2_analysis.ipynb

     This notebook shows exemplary how T1 and T2 values were analyzed for this study.